Children’s Ringette

 The Game portion of each ice-time will include:

-• Goalies use goal sticks only and players MUST rotate through the goalie position
+- Goalies use goal sticks and players rotate through the goalie position

 The Home team on the Schedule will provide a Timekeeper and the Game Sheet, and the Visiting team’s Coaches will be responsible to draw one Goal Crease.

-The FUN2 division will have ice-times may be any weekday evening or on the weekend.
+The FUN2 division will have ice-times typically once per week and may be any weekday evening or on the weekend.

 Teams in this division will collect a nominal player fee to cover such things as: the league equipment deposit, extra team practice ice, team clothing, team pictures and team bonding activities.

-FUN3 is for children who demonstrate that they have acquired the physical, cognitive, and social readiness for more challenging play.
+FUN 3 is for children who demonstrate that they have acquired the physical, cognitive, and social readiness for more challenging play.
+Typically, Fun 3 players are aged 8 and 9 but there is plenty of room for flexibility based on each individual player.

 Net Usage